Board of Directors

 Dean Simmons been active with the Law School Admission Council.
 She is currently as the Chair for the Annual Meeting of Law School Professionals.
 She has served on the Board of Trustees.
 Past committee work includes Services and Programs Committee twice, being a member of the Forum Review Work Group, Diversity Initiatives Committee, Finance and Legal Affairs Committee twice, served as a member of the Annual Planning Work Group and served as chair of the New Admission Personnel and Faculty Members Workshop Planning Group.

 Dean Simmons has serves on the Board of Directors for the Sacramento Court Appointed Special Advocates (CASA) since March 2014, is immediate past Board President and current chair of the Program Committee.
 Dean Simmons recently joined the Sacramento State University Division of Criminal Justice Community Advisory Committee and the California System Involved Bar Association Advisory Board.

 Benush Venugopal, MBA, ME

-Benush is a partner with Deloitte and serves as lead partner State of Washington strategic government account.
-He specializes in large scale technology enabled government transformation initiatives and is instrumental in delivering a number of award winning and successful projects.
+Benush is a Principal with Deloitte and serves as lead partner of Deloitte’s California and Washington strategic accounts.
+He specializes in large scale technology enabled government transformation initiatives and is instrumental in delivering a number of award winning and successful client engagements.
 He is passionate about programs that support vulnerable children and has led a number of events to raise money to support at-risk kids.